-- Bake for 15 minutes (mine took 21 minutes) or till tester inserted in middle of cupcake comes out clean.
+- Bake for 15 minutes (mine took 21 minutes) or till a tester inserted in the middle of a cupcake comes out clean.
 Cool for 10 minutes, then remove from pan and continue cooling on wire rack.

-- When cupcakes are cold, remove some of the fondant from the box.
+- When the cupcakes are cool, remove some of the fondant from the box.

 - Dust your work surface with powdered sugar, and knead the fondant using the base of your palms.
 Roll the fondant to about 1/8-inch thickness or less.

 - Use a biscuit cutter that's about the size of the top of your cupcakes and cut out a round.
 Roll again just to make the diameter slightly larger than your cupcake top.